Are you eager to elevate your security skills and safeguard your applications

 As you see with clever caching your Rails app can be a lot faster and use less resources.

+I hope you enjoyed the article.
 UPDATE: A second part of this acrticle available at: https://greg.molnar.io/blog/rails-caching-again